scicode-lint: Detecting Methodology Bugs in Scientific Python Code with LLM-Generated Patterns: Evaluation

 \textbf{Feedback set.} 38 papers, 119 self-contained files (13\% of 884 qualifying files).
 Overall precision: 62\% (85 valid, 45 invalid, 7 uncertain).

 Critical findings (data leakage, missing zero\_grad()) have lower precision (24\%), reflecting the difficulty of formulating detection questions precise enough for these patterns.
 High and medium findings (missing map\_location, CUDA non-determinism, loop vectorization) reach 68--72\% precision.
 Of the 32 papers with self-contained files, 24 (75\%) yielded at least one verified valid finding, across domains from chemistry and earth science to biology and economics.
-This is consistent with literature on bug prevalence in scientific code~\cite{hatton1997t,soergel2015rampant}.
+This is consistent with the broader evidence that scientific software frequently harbors errors~\citep{hatton1997t,soergel2015rampant}.

 \textbf{Holdout set.} A separate sample of 35 papers, drawn after all pattern refinement was complete and excluding all feedback-set papers, yielded 17 papers with self-contained files (45 files total).
 Overall precision: 54\% (40 valid, 28 invalid, 6 uncertain out of 74 findings).
 Of the 17 papers, 12 (71\%) had verified real bugs, consistent with the feedback set (75\%).
 Performance varied substantially by category: ai-inference (62\% P) and scientific-reproducibility (67\% P) generalized well, while ai-training (11\% P) and scientific-performance (25\% P) showed high false-positive rates, identifying clear targets for pattern improvement.